 According to Statistic Canada, contract work has climbed more than triple the pace of permanent employment: up 14.2 percent for contract work between 2009 and 2012, compared to 3.8 percent for permanent employees.
 The greatest growth has been recorded in the provinces of British Columbia and Ontario.

-Benefits of Being an Accounting and Finance Contract Professional Include:
+Benefits of Being an Accounting and Finance Contract Professional

-- Continuous Learning.
 As a contract professional you gain exposure to new functions and systems and the chance to broaden your work experience and expand your skill sets at a much faster rate than permanent employees who have been in the same job at the same company for years.

-- Opportunity to Transform Your Contract into a Permanent Role.
+Maybe you’re enjoying your contract and only wish it could be permanent.
 Very often, contract professionals who do a great job on a project get offered the opportunity to stay on as a permanent employee.

-- Better Work-Life Balance.
+Being a contract professional means that you won’t have to put up with a lot of the hassles of being a permanent employee.
 With less time spent commuting, less office politics and fewer meetings, being a contract professional provides you with a flexible schedule that fits your needs and your lifestyle.

-- Be Your Own Boss.
 Gain greater independence and freedom by controlling what contract or project you work on.
 Depending on the assignment or the type of job, you may be able to set your own hours and complete projects whenever you choose.
 You should also be able to negotiate pay rates and a payment schedule, but you may still have to keep a time sheet, if you are working on an hourly rate.

-- Re-Entering the Job Market After Extended Leaves of Absence.
+Maybe you’re trying to return to work after being on maternity or paternity leave, or after an illness.
 If you can’t find work as a permanent employee or no company is offering the full-time employment opportunity you’re looking for, you can suggest working for them on a contract basis.

-- Gaining Entry into the Workforce as a New Accounting Graduate.
 Recently graduated?
 Finding work as a contract professional can be your foot in the door and a stepping stone to a permanent position if that’s what you’re looking for.